Azure/azure-rest-api-specs/specification/maps/data-plane/Creator/readme.md

-# Azure Geolocation
+# Azure Maps

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for Geolocation Client
+This is the AutoRest configuration file for Creator Client

 ---

 ## Getting Started

-To build the SDK for Geolocation, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for Maps, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`